Logo-jrhs

 Original Article

-Short-Term Effects of Air Pollution on Hospital Admissions for Elderly Respiratory and Cardiovascular Diseases Using a New Poisson Generalized Lindley Model
+Short-Term Effects of Air Pollution on Hospital Admissions of the Elderly with Respiratory and Cardiovascular Diseases Using a New Poisson-Generalized Lindley Model

-Soraya Moamer ORCID logo, Mostafa Leili, Javad Faradmal* ORCID logo
+Soraya Moamer 1,2 ORCID logo, Mostafa Leili 3, Javad Faradmal 1,2* ORCID logo

 Abstract

-Background: Poisson and negative binomial (NB) regression models are commonly used to assess the association between air pollution and hospital admissions for cardiovascular and respiratory diseases.
-This study aims to utilize the New Poisson-Generalized Lindley (NPGL) regression model to evaluate the relationship between air pollutants and daily hospital admissions for these diseases in elderly individuals.
+Background: Poisson and negative binomial (NB) regression models are commonly used to investigate the association between air pollution and hospital admissions for cardiovascular and respiratory diseases.
+This study utilized the new Poisson-generalized Lindley (NPGL) regression model to evaluate the relationship between air pollutants and daily hospital admissions for these diseases among elderly individuals.

-Methods: This study gathered data on daily air pollutant concentrations, meteorological parameters, and the number of hospitalizations for cardiovascular and respiratory patients from the Environmental Protection Organization, the General Directorate of Meteorology, Farshchian Heart Hospital, and Shahid Beheshti Hospital in Hamadan.
-The relationship between air pollution and daily hospital admissions was assessed using Poisson, NB, and NPGL models.
+Methods: The data related to daily air pollutant concentrations, meteorological parameters, and the number of hospitalizations for cardiovascular and respiratory patients were gathered from the Environmental Protection Organization, the General Directorate of Meteorology, Farshchian Heart Hospital, and Shahid Beheshti Hospital in Hamadan.
+Then, the relationship between air pollution and daily hospital admissions was assessed using Poisson, NB, and NPGL models.

-Results: The findings indicated that the accuracy of the regression coefficients estimated in the NPGL model was higher than in the NB and Poisson models for most pollutants.
-Specifically, the relative risk (RR) for CO was calculated at (RR=1.307, 95% CI 1.270, 1.345).
-For each unit increase in CO concentration, cardiovascular hospitalizations increased by 30.7%.
-A significant and direct association was found between exposure to all pollutants, except PM2.5, and hospitalizations for respiratory diseases (P < 0.05).
+Results: The findings indicated that the accuracy of the regression coefficients estimated in the NPGL model was higher than that in the NB and Poisson models for most pollutants.
+Specifically, the relative risk for carbon monoxide (CO) was calculated at 1.307 (95% confidence interval: 1.270–1.345).
+Cardiovascular hospitalization increased by 30.7% for each unit increase in CO concentration.
+A significant and direct association was found between exposure to all pollutants, except for PM2.5, and hospitalization for respiratory diseases (P<0.05).

-Conclusion: The results demonstrate a significant association between air pollution and hospital admissions for cardiovascular and respiratory diseases among the elderly, particularly for CO.
-This study highlights the need for policymakers to implement health programs to mitigate the effects of air pollution on vulnerable elderly populations.
+Conclusion: Overall, there was a significant relationship between air pollution and hospital admissions for cardiovascular diseases (CVDs) and respiratory diseases among the elderly, particularly regarding CO.
+This study indicates the need for policymakers to implement health programs to mitigate the effects of air pollution on vulnerable elderly populations.

 First Name